One man dead in Halloween night shooting in Fayetteville, police investigating

-It happened just before 9:30 p.m. when Fayetteville Police arrived at the scene they found the man suffering from gunshot wounds.
-Medical responders arrived at the scene where they said the man had died.
+It happened just before 9:30 p.m.
+When Fayetteville Police arrived at the scene, they found 25-year-old Deaundre Williamson-Servin suffering from gunshot wounds.
+Medical responders arrived at the scene where they said Williamson-Servin had died.

 Police have not released the name of the victim at this time.